rdlauer/articles/blues/tadiran/tadiran-vs-lipo.md

 *The Tadiran PlusesPulse series of Li-SOCl<sub>2</sub> batteries.*

 However, Li-SOCl<sub>2</sub> batteries are not without their limitations.
 Since they are not rechargeable, once they are depleted they must be manually replaced.
-Therefore, they aren't suitable for applications that require frequent charging and discharging, or in remote scenarios where solar/wind/hydro power is readily available for recharging purposes.
+Therefore, they aren't suitable for high-power applications that discharge rapidly, nor in remote scenarios where solar/wind/hydro power is readily available for recharging purposes.
 Likewise, Tadirans are not inexpensive!
 Li-SOCl<sub>2</sub> Tadiran batteries often cost considerably more than LiPo batteries when comparing $ per amp hour (though the total cost of ownership may vary, depending on the use case).

 ### Common IoT Applications for Li-SOCl<sub>2</sub> Tadiran Batteries